gbrayut/cloud-examples/gke-iam-misc/secrets.md

 TODO: Add non-file example using --condition="expression=resource.blah,title=allow_blah"

-TODO: See if Secret Manager supports https://cloud.google.com/iam/docs/conditions-resource-attributes#resource-tags
+TODO: See if Secret Manager supports https://cloud.google.com/iam/docs/conditions-resource-attributes#resource-tags as that would be a best practice if it works